openid/openid4vp_ble/main.md

 Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.Core] specification .

-Wallet and the Verifier MUST support LE Data Packet Length Extension.
-[TLT: Reference?]
+Wallet and the Verifier MUST support LE Data Packet Length Extension according to [@!Bluetooth.4.2.Core] section 4.5.10.

 ToDo: For the wallet, mDL mandates 4.0, and recommends 4.2. and LE data Pathet Length Extension.
 For the reader, 4.2 and LE Data Packet Length Extension is mandated and 5.0 and LE 2M PHY is recommended.